Proofing Language

 Why Proofing Language Matters

-- Open your document
+- Open your document in Microsoft Word, PowerPoint, or Outlook.

-- Go to the Review tab in the menubar
+- Go to the Review tab in the menu bar.

-- Select Set Proofing Language
+- Select Set Proofing Language.

-- Choose your document's main language from the list (e.g., "English (Canada) or French (Canada)")
+- Choose your document's main language from the list (e.g., "English (Canada)" or "French (Canada)").

-- Click OK to apply the language setting
+- Select OKto apply the language setting.

 How to mark passages in different languages